Destinations · The Salon

 The Provincetown Calendar

-Provincetown isn't a year-round destination.
-It's a seasonal one.
+Provincetown isn’t a year-round destination.
+It’s a seasonal one.
 Memorial Day through Labor Day is the season.
-Everything happens in those thirteen weeks — and which week you choose shapes the entire trip.
+Everything happens in those thirteen weeks.

-July 4th Week is pure summer, pure energy, the town at full density.
+July 4th Week is one peak — pure summer, pure energy, the town at full density.

-Bear Week, mid-July, brings a specific crowd — bear culture, a particular aesthetic and sexuality, parties calibrated to it.
+Bear Week (mid-July) brings a specific demographic (bear culture, hairy men, a particular aesthetic and sexuality).
+Parties.
+Specific bars.
 You either came for Bear Week or you schedule around it.

 Where We’d Anchor

 For friend groups, cottage rentals are the Provincetown tradition — a house for six to eight people, a kitchen, a patio, your own space but shared rhythm.
-This is how Provincetown friend groups actually travel.
-Mornings together are real.
-You build something week-long.
+This is how Provincetown friend groups actually travel — back rooms are quieter, mornings together are real, you build something week-long.

-All of these options have depth to their queer history.
+All these options have depth to their queer history.
 They assume queerness.
-They are not performing inclusivity — they are creating space for it.
+They’re not performing inclusivity — they’re creating space for.

 The Boatslip Tea Dance

-This happens daily from 4 to 7pm at the Boatslip Resort's waterfront deck.
-It has been happening since the early 1970s.
-It is the anchor ritual of Provincetown.
+This happens daily from 4–7pm at the Boatslip Resort’s waterfront deck.
+It’s been happening since the early 1970s.
+It’s the anchor ritual of Provincetown.

-If you come to Provincetown and skip the Boatslip, you haven't actually been there.
+If you come to Provincetown and don’t go to the Boatslip, you haven’t been there.
 Not for the party — for the ritual.
 The light at late afternoon over the water.
 The crowd.
 The DJs.
-The knowledge that this has been happening every single day for fifty years and you are part of the lineage.
+The knowledge that this has been happening every single day for fifty years and you’re part of the lineage.

 Go once.
 Stay an hour.
 Drink something.
 Feel the collective.
-That is the point.
+That’s the point.

 The Restaurants

-The Mews is the fine-dining anchor — waterfront, refined, the place you go when you want to celebrate.
+The Mews is the fine-dining anchor.
+Waterfront.
+Refined.
+The place you go when you want to celebrate.
+Dress code enforced (no sloppy).
 Reservation essential.
-Don’t come sloppy.

-Lobster Pot is institutional and reliable — the place where everyone ends up eventually.
+Lobster Pot — institutional, reliable, the place where everyone eats.
 Not fancy.
 Just good.

-Commercial Street is the main walk — galleries, shops, restaurants, bars, drag queens in daylight, queer life as ordinary.
+Commercial Street — the main walk.
+Galleries.
+Shops.
+Restaurants.
+Bars.
+Drag queens walking in daylight.
+Queer life as ordinary.
 This is the walk.

-The Cape Cod National Seashore is the other half of Provincetown.
-Walking trails through the dune landscape.
-The dunes are why painters came here first.
-The light is what kept them.
+The Cape Cod National Seashore — part of the dune landscape.
+Walking trails.
+The dunes are why painters came here in the first place.
+The light is what they stayed for.

-Provincetown exists in two registers: the street-level queer community and the landscape that has inspired artists for a century.
+Provincetown exists in two registers: the street-level queer community and the landscape that inspired artists.
+Both are real.
 A good trip includes both.

-Saturday: whale-watching in the morning.
+Saturday — early breakfast.
+Whale-watching boat trip.
 Return by afternoon.
+Shower and rest.
 This is the night you get dressed.
-The Mews for dinner, reservations in advance.
-Come back satisfied.
+The Mews for dinner — reservations in advance.
+Maybe drinks after.
+Maybe just back to your room satisfied.

-The pacing is different here because Provincetown is different — it is not about activities.
-It is about existing somewhere queerness is assumed, visible, and celebrated.
-The schedule exists to hold space for that, not to fill it.
+The pacing is different from other cities because Provincetown is different — it’s not about activities.
+It’s about existing in a place where queerness is assumed, visible, and celebrated.

 For Friend Groups — The Gays Trip Version

 Book a cottage for a week.
 Six to eight people.
-Mid-July or early August.
+Mid-July (after July 4th rush, before peak Carnival energy) or early August.

 Morning coffee together.
 Someone cooks.
 Afternoons at the beach or exploring.
 One night at the Boatslip as a group.
-One dinner at The Mews across multiple tables so you're together but the romance of the evening isn't diluted.
+One dinner at The Mews split between multiple tables so you’re together but the romance of the dinner isn’t diluted.
 One night out dancing if the group wants it.
-Otherwise, nights at the cottage — books, conversations, the kind of evening where everyone is actually present.
+Otherwise, nights at the cottage — people reading, conversations, the kind of evening where everyone’s actually present.

 Provincetown for a friend group is the trip where you remember why you love each other.